FlaviaTG/BioPopWork/README.md

 ```

 ## 8) Genome-Evironmental-Association analysis
 Look for regions in the genome that are associated to environmental conditions.
-Above you have generated the .geno file format for ByPass program and you also have the covariance environmental matrix file `distances.txt`
+Above you have generated the .geno file format for ByPass program and you also have the covariance environmental matrix file ``
 ### Prepare data for ByPass